epsilon-phase/raylib-experiments/src/crystal/README.md

 * W - Change walking strategy(More on this later)
 * N - Change the neighbor check
 * D - Toggle diagonal motion
+* F - Toggle saving frames (Good for making animations of the crystal growing)
+* O - Save a screenshot

 ### Walking Strategy